WitchCatStudios312/blog-app-backend/README.md

 To run the tests in the command line just run command `pytest` to run all tests

-*The unit tests all have to be run one after the other because currently the tests depend on the results of earlier tests (database records)
+*The unit tests have to be run all together in one session because currently the tests depend on the results of earlier tests (virtual database records).
+The tests will fail if run individually.
+This is not ideal but it works for now

 **Running the Server**